 print(f"Result set ID: {result_set.id}")

-In Docent's web UI, we can use the Results tab to browse analysis of each pair.
+In the Results tab of Docent's web UI, we can browse analysis of each pair.
 Every result is a short explanation of why the failed run diverged from the successful one.
-Since LLMs are stochastic, the exact order and wording of your list may look different.

 Clicking on a citation jumps to the relevant section of the original trace, so we can verify the analysis against the source material.